-B. Pursuant to 20 NYCRR 3000.3 (b) (8), a petition shall contain, "for the sole purpose of establishing the timeliness of the petition, a legible copy of the order of the conciliation conferee if issued; if no such order was previously issued, a legible copy of any other statutory notice being protested."
-In this case, no statutory notice was attached.

-C. On November 1, 2022, the Division of Tax Appeals made a written request asking petitioner to supply a statutory notice.
-She failed to do so.
+- B. Pursuant to 20 NYCRR 3000.3 (b) (7), a petition shall contain "the signature of the petitioner or the petitioner's representative."
+Petitioner did not sign the petition. - C. Pursuant to 20 NYCRR 3000.3 (b) (8), a petition shall contain, "for the sole purpose of establishing the timeliness of the petition, a legible copy of the order of the conciliation conferee if issued; if no such order was previously issued, a legible copy of any other statutory notice being protested."
+In this case, no statutory notice was attached. - D. On November 3, 2022, the Division of Tax Appeals made a written request for petitioner to sign the petition and to supply a copy of the conciliation order.
+Petitioner failed to do so.
 Where petitioner fails to correct the petition within the time prescribed, the supervising administrative law judge will issue a notice of intent to dismiss petition (see 20 NYCRR 3000.3 [d] [2]).
 Such notice of intent to dismiss petition was issued on June 23, 2023.
 Petitioner failed to respond.

-As petitioner failed to attach a statutory notice contemplated by Tax Law § 2008 (1), the Division of Tax Appeals lacks jurisdiction over the subject matter of the petition and, therefore, dismissal is warranted (see 20 NYCRR 3000.3 [d] [2]; 3000.9 [a] [4] [i]; Matter of Richardson, Tax Appeals Tribunal, November 17, 2022).
+E. The petition filed in this matter was not filed in accordance with Tax Law § 2008 (1) and 20 NYCRR 3000.3.
+As petitioner failed to attach a statutory notice contemplated by Tax Law § 2008 (1), or to sign the petition (see 20 NYCRR 3000.3 [b] [7]), the Division of Tax Appeals lacks jurisdiction over the subject matter of the petition and, thus, dismissal is warranted (see 20 NYCRR 3000.3 [d] [2]; 3000.9 [a] [4] [i]; Matter of Richardson, Tax Appeals Tribunal, November 17, 2022).

-D. It is ORDERED, on the motion of the supervising administrative law judge, that the petition is dismissed with prejudice as of this date.
+F. It is ORDERED, on the motion of the supervising administrative law judge, that the petition is dismissed with prejudice as of this date.

-DATED: Albany, New York October 12, 2023
+DATED: Albany, New York October 19, 2023